 Well fitting English saddle in either black or brown.
 Dressage, Close Contact, AP, even Jump saddles are OK.
 They may be leather or synthetic.

 Well fitted English bridle with a regular cavesson, dropped noseband, flash, figure 8 or crescent noseband.
 Reins must be brown or black.

 Be careful about your bit—only certain types are allowed in the dressage ring.
 Generally, a plain snaffle or jointed mouthpieces (French link) are permitted.
 Dr Bristol and twisted mouthpieces are prohibited.
-There is a great chart in the 2017 Equine Canada Dressage Rule book showing all permitted bits.
+There is a chart , Article E 4.3, in the 2019 Equestrian Canada Dressage Rule book showing all permitted bits.
 If your bit is not listed, it is not permitted.

 Your horse should be braided and clean.
 The type of braid is not important as hunter, button and running braids are all permitted.

 Boots or wraps may be worn in Bronze competitions as well as in the warm-up.

 Breastplates and girth covers are allowed as are fly veils and nose nets for ‘head shakers’